-Other requests for exceptions to CNA requirements for assessments that cannot be completed face to face or in the member's home setting must be made directly to HSD by the MCO using the following process:
+Other requests for exceptions to the CNACNA face to face or in the member's home setting requirements for assessments that cannot be completed face to face or in the member's home setting must be made directly to HSD by the MCO using the following process:

 - 1. Complete the Centennial Care CNA Exception Request form (MAD 601). - 2.
-Alternate locations submitted by the MCO to HSD for review, should be assessed for privacy to ensure that the Member's Protected Health Information (PHI) is not jeopardized. - 3.
-Send the completed MAD 601 by secure E-mail to: HSD-QB-CCU-CNA@state.nm.us

-- 4. HSD will review the request and respond to the specific MCO requestor within 2 business days. - 5.
+Alternate locations must be submitted to HSD for review and, should be assessed for privacy to ensure that the member's Protected Health Information (PHI) is not jeopardized. - 3.
+Send the completed MAD 601 by secure E-mail to: HSD-QB-CCU-CNA@state.nm.us - 4.
+HSD will review the request and respond to the specific MCO requestor within 2 business days. - 5.
 If an exception is approved, it shall only be valid for the duration of 6 months, or until the next CNA is needed, whichever comes first. - 6.
-Requests will not be reviewed or approved if submitted: - a.
-Via unsecure email - b.
+Requests will not be reviewed or approved if submitted: - Via unsecure email - b.
 To an email address other than HSD-QB-CCU-CNA@state.nm.us - c.
 Via any format other than the MAD 601 Form

-All efforts must be made to negotiate with and educate the Member about the importance of participating in the completion of a CNA.
-The MCO must provide documentation of further negotiations with the Member and/or legal representatives when refusal by the Member is articulated.
+All efforts must be made to negotiate with and educate the member about the importance of participating in the completion of a CNA.
+The MCO or its delegate must provide documentation of further negotiations with the Member and/or legal representatives when refusal by the Member is articulated.

 CNAs are considered to be best practice and valid when conducted in the home setting.
-The home setting must be evaluated for health, welfare and safety of the Member.
-The CNA, when conducted with the Member in his/her home, determines any structural problems for Member's mobility, access, need for safety enhancements, such as smoke detectors, fire extinguishers, ramps, guard rails, bathroom equipment, fall prevention concerns-throw rugs, doorway access for wheel chairs, plumbing and electricity issues, nutritional concerns, (such as, no food resources or food/beverage items identified as being beyond expiration dates), and other structural damages such as mold, broken windows, entry doors without locks, broken flooring.
-Additional considerations assess rodent/pest infestation, fire hazards due to electrical wiring issues and clutter/hoarding, as well as outdoor hazards due to overgrown weeds and undergrowth of yards/trees.
-The practice of conducting in home CNAs further allows for observation of the existence of other parties living in the home and possibly presenting support or risk to the Member.
+The home setting must be evaluated for health, welfare and safety of the Member if the Member is receiving or expected to receive home and community based services (HCBS).
+The CNA, when conducted with the member in his/her home, determines includes determination of: any structural problems for member's mobility, access, need for safety enhancements, such as smoke detectors, fire extinguishers, ramps, guard rails and, bathroom equipment, fall prevention concerns such as throw rugs, doorway access for wheel chairs, plumbing and electricity issues, nutritional concerns, (such as, no food resources or food/beverage items identified as being beyond expiration dates), and other structural damages such as mold, broken windows, entry doors without locks, broken flooring.
+Additional areas of considerations include assessing for rodent/pest infestation, fire hazards due to electrical wiring issues and clutter/hoarding, as well as outdoor hazards due to overgrown weeds and undergrowth of yards/trees.
+The practice of conducting in home CNAs further allows for observation of the existence of other parties living in the home and possibly presenting support or risk to the member.

-If a member establishes a new residence following completion of the CNA due to transition from a facility, temporary housing location or completion of a program or treatment, the Care Coordinator shall consider this a trigger event to determine if the Member may need to be re-assessed through a CNA in the new setting.
+If a member establishes a new residence following completion of the CNA due to transition from a facility, temporary housing location or completion of a program or treatment, the Care Coordinator shall consider this a trigger event to determine if the member may need to be reassessed through a CNA in the new setting.
 If an in home assessment may be in the member's best interest, the Care Coordinator shall conduct a new assessment based on this triggering event.
 If the Care Coordinator determines a new CNA is not necessary based on this triggering event, the member record shall reflect the reason for determining that an additional CNA was not necessary.